-- All external guests must show proof of full vaccination at the time of the event.
+- All external guests, with the exception of children under 5 who are not yet eligible for a vaccine, must show proof of full vaccination at the time of the event.
 At Smith College, “full vaccination” is defined as receiving the primary vaccination course, plus a booster shot for those who are eligible, and two weeks have passed since receiving the last shot for which you are eligible.
 Exemptions from this requirement are not permitted for members of the public.

 - The college may not store or keep proof of vaccination either in hard-copy or digitally.

-- Sponsoring departments are fully responsible for the communication, coordination and enforcement of these and any other Culture of Care policies.
+- Sponsoring departments are fully responsible for the communication, coordination and enforcement of these and any other college policies.

 - Sponsoring departments are responsible for all staffing required to comply with these guidelines.

 If an event is open to external guests, all attendees (including students and employees) must present one of the following when entering the event:

 - For those within the college’s COVID-19 screening program, a current OneCard indicating that the holder is a member of the faculty, a current employee or current student.
 Admission should not be granted to those with OneCards that indicate that they are in any other category.
 Details are provided below.